KORSiRO/KORSiOS-Tweaks/README.md

 ![Data](https://img.shields.io/badge/data%20collection-None-success?style=flat-square)

 <br><br>
-### KORSiOS Tweaks is an advanced Windows configuration and optimization tool.
+### KORSiOS Tweaks is a customization tool for Windows 11 designed for advanced configuration and optimization.

-### Designed to quickly and cleanly apply targeted system tweaks (registry, Windows features, components, system behaviors).<br><br>
+### Designed to cleanly apply targeted system tweaks (registry, Windows features, components, system behaviors), this tool is focused on transparency for the user.<br><br>

 ## 🖥️ Interface Preview